 Iceland's most popular and historically relevant national park (some scenes from Game of Thrones were shot here).
 But Game of Thrones is not why Þingvellir is historically relevant.
 This place gave birth to the oldest extant parliament in the world, Althing, for which it is named.

-Þingvellir is a frequently visited tourist sight for its camping grounds, amazing natural sights, diving experiences in Silfra and hiking trails.
+Þingvellir is a frequently visited tourist site for its camping grounds, amazing natural sights, diving experiences in Silfra and hiking trails.
 It is one of the three major locations in the Golden Circle and connects the Eurasian and North American continental plates.

 The Secret Lagoon